EBI-Metagenomics/mobilome-annotation-pipeline/README.md

           --assembly                     (Meta)genomic assembly in fasta format (uncompress)

          Optional arguments:
           --user_genes                    User annotation files.
-See --prot_fasta and --prot_gff [default=false]
+See --prot_fasta and --prot_gff [ default = false ]
           --prot_gff                      Annotation file in GFF3 format.
 Mandatory with --user_genes true --prot_fasta                    Fasta file of aminoacids.
-Mandatory with --user_genes true --palidis                       Incorporate PaliDIS predictions to final output [default=false] --palidis_fasta                 Fasta file of PaliDIS insertion sequences.
+Mandatory with --user_genes true --palidis                       Incorporate PaliDIS predictions to final output [ default = false ] --palidis_fasta                 Fasta file of PaliDIS insertion sequences.
 Mandatory with --palidis true --palidis_info                  Information file of PaliDIS insertion sequences.
-Mandatory with --palidis true --gff_validation                Run a step of format validation on the GFF3 file output [default=true] --outdir                        Output directory to place final MoMofy results [default=MoMofy_results] --help                          This usage statement [default=false]
+Mandatory with --palidis true --gff_validation                Run a step of format validation on the GFF3 file output [ default = true ] --outdir                        Output directory to place final MoMofy results [ default = MoMofy_results ] --help                          This usage statement [ default = false ]
 ```

 <a name="in"></a>
 ## Inputs

 To run MoMofy in multiple samples, create a directory per sample and launch the tool from the sample directory.
-The only mandatory input if the (meta)genomic assembly file in fasta format (uncompress).
+The only mandatory input is the (meta)genomic assembly file in fasta format (uncompress).

 Basic run: